haileytapia/portfolio/SplunkStyleGuideContributions.md

 ---
 layout: default
-title: Contributions to Splunk Style Guide
+title: Contributions to the Splunk Style Guide
 parent: Documentation Standards
 has_children: true
 ---

-# Contributions to Splunk Style Guide
+# Contributions to the Splunk Style Guide
 {: .no_toc }

 I created the following content to help guide the writing of Splunk documentation and products.